AlexanderMatveev2908/PFN-job-application-tracker/README.md

    yarn start
    ```

-3. **Run tests** on both client & server in parallel with maximum workers available on current machine
+3. **Run tests** parallel on both sides, using the maximum number of workers available on your machine:

    ```bash
    yarn tests